ProvableHQ/leo/docs/rfc/014-debug-execute-without-constraints.md

 ### CLI

-We propose adding a `--release` flag to `leo run` and `leo test`.
-If the flag is set, then the compiler synthesizes the circuit and runs the steps required for verification.
-Otherwise, the program is executed directly.
+We propose adding in a new command, `eval` to the Leo CLI.
+A user can invoke `leo eval` to run the program on the input file, without synthesizing or verifying the corresponding circuit.
+If a user enables the `--test` flag, then the tests are run instead.

 ### Implementation